Zeninova/Plex-Tidal-DL-Job/README.md

 ## Features
 - **Automatic Syncing**: Regularly checks for new favorited albums on Tidal and downloads them.
 - **Plex Library Updates**: Automatically refreshes your Plex library with newly downloaded content.
-- **Flexible Scheduling**: Configure the frequency of checks to suit your needs.

 ## Prerequisites
 - A Plex server setup with access to a Tidal subscription.